qitab/bazelisp/README.md

 Setting up your WORKSPACE
 -------------------------

-Copy or symlink [lisp.WORKSPACE.bzl](lisp.WORKSPACE.bzl) into the top of your `bazel` installation, and then edit the `WORKSPACE` of this installation to include the following:
+Copy or symlink [lisp.WORKSPACE.bzl](lisp.WORKSPACE.bzl) into the toplevel directory of your Bazel workspace, and edit your toplevel `WORKSPACE` file to include the following:

     load("/lisp.WORKSPACE", "lisp_repositories")
     lisp_repositories(bazelisp="/path/to/bazelisp", sbcl="/path/to/base/of/sbcl")

-The path to bazelisp is the full Unix path to the directory of this `README.md` file.
+The path to `bazelisp` is the full Unix path to the directory containing this `README.md` file.

-The path to the base of sbcl is the `--prefix` argument used when building sbcl.
-This would be `/usr` when using sbcl from a debian or RPM package for sbcl, or `/usr/local` by default when building sbcl from source.
-The sbcl executable is `bin/sbcl` under this base directory whereas the sbcl support files are in `lib/sbcl/` under that base directory.
-(NB: I (Faré) personally use `stow` to manage local software under either `/usr/local` or `~/local`, and my sbcl path is `/home/fare/local/stow/sbcl`.
-YMMV.)
+The path to the base of `sbcl` is the `--prefix` argument used when building SBCL.
+This would be `/usr` when using sbcl from a debian or RPM package for SBCL, or `/usr/local` by default when building SBCL from source.
+The SBCL executable is `bin/sbcl` under this base directory whereas the SBCL support files are in `lib/sbcl/` under that base directory.
+For instance, I (Faré) personally use `stow` to manage local software under either `/usr/local` or `~/local`, and my SBCL path is `/home/fare/local/stow/sbcl`.
+YMMV.

-By default, this sbcl installation is used only to bootstrap the hermetic version of sbcl from the `@lisp__sbcl//` external repository.
+By default, this SBCL installation is used only to bootstrap the hermetic version of SBCL from the `@lisp__sbcl//` external repository.
-But if you used the `@lisp__sbcl//...` targets to precompile a sbcl installation that has all the patches expected by blaze, and you checked it into your source control with enough hermeticity, then you can shorten your Common Lisp builds by using that directly rather than rebuilding sbcl in every new checkout (assuming you don't have a shared distributed cache).
+But if you used the `@lisp__sbcl//...` targets to precompile a SBCL installation that has all the patches expected by Bazel, and you checked it into your source control with enough hermeticity, then you can shorten your Common Lisp builds by using that directly rather than rebuilding SBCL in every new checkout (assuming you don't have a shared distributed cache).
 To that effect, edit `bazel/rules.bzl` and change the value of the variable `SBCL_PACKAGE` to be `"@lisp__sbcl_binary_distribution//:"` instead of `"@lisp__sbcl//:"`.